FlorianYan/Bachelor-Thesis/README.md

 # Efficient Algorithms for Agnostically Learning Halfspaces Under Distributional Assumptions

-This repository contains code for benchmarking two algorithms $L_1$ and $L_2$—described in the bachelor thesis titled **"Efficient Algorithms for Agnostically Learning Halfspaces Under Distributional Assumptions."** These algorithms are evaluated using synthetic data generated from a distribution, where each dataset consists of 1D points drawn from the standard normal distribution.
+This repository contains code for benchmarking the $L_1$ and $L_2$ algorithms described in the bachelor thesis titled **"Efficient Algorithms for Agnostically Learning Halfspaces Under Distributional Assumptions."** These algorithms are evaluated using synthetic data generated from the standard normal distribution.

 ## Overview

 The goal of this repository is to benchmark two algorithms for agnostic learning of halfspaces.
 Specifically, the two algorithms are:

-- **$L_1$ algorithm**: A method for solving the learning problem using the $L_1$ norm.
+- **$L_1$ algorithm**: An algorithm based on $L_1$-norm polynomial regression for learning halfspaces.
-- **$L_2$ algorithm**: A method for solving the learning problem using the $L_2$ norm.
+- **$L_2$ algorithm**: An algorithm based on $L_2$-norm polynomial regression for learning halfspaces.

 The repository includes scripts to generate synthetic data, apply these algorithms, and store the results in CSV format for evaluation.
 This is a small part of the overall thesis, which is mainly theoretical in nature.

 ## Repository Structure

-To better organize the files, here’s a recommended directory structure:
 ```
-/Efficient-Halfspace-Learning
+/Bachelor-Thesis
 ├── data/
-│   ├── dataset1.csv
+│   ├── data__0%.csv
-│   ├── dataset2.csv
+│   ├── data_5%.csv
 │   ├── ...
 ├── src/
 │   ├── data_generator.py
 │   ├── solver.py
-│   ├── utils.py
 ├── results/
-│   ├── L1_results.csv
-│   ├── L2_results.csv
-│   ├── ...
+│   ├── data_generator.py
 ├── README.md
 └── requirements.txt
 ```